 Harrington Beach State Park has more than a mile of beach along Lake Michigan.
 This 715-acre park also features a white cedar and hardwood swamp, old field grasslands with restored wetland ponds and a scenic limestone quarry lake.
 Camp, sunbathe, picnic, hike, bird watch, fish or practice astronomy.
 An observatory is open to the public for monthly viewings.

-What better time to camp than in September and October.
-The trees are turning golden and red, campfires warm against the chilly nights and park activities are still offered.
-It's not too late to make campsite reservations.
+Campground will open May 7, 2014.
+Until May 16, all sites are first come / first serve.
+It's not too early to make summer 2014 campsite reservations.
 Go on-line to www.reserveamerica.com to make your camping reservations or call Reserve America at 1-888-947-2757.
-Camp site reservations can be made up to 11 months in advance and must 48 hours in advance.
-Call Reserve America today!
+Camp site reservations can be made up to 11 months in the future and 48 hours in advance.
+Contact Reserve America today!

 Harrington Beach State Park has a 69-unit family campground including five walk-to sites, a group campsite and a kayak site.
 31 sites have 50 amp electrical hookups (no per site water and sewer hook-ups), 33 non-electrical sites and five walk-to sites.
 Five of our non-electric sites in the 200 loop are first-come, first-serve non-reservable sites.
 For more information on the non-reservable sites, call the park office at 262-285-3015.
 Each campsite has a campfire ring and a picnic table.